Toggle menu

 We work closely with the Children with Disabilities Team as someone transfers to Adult Social Care, to make sure that the care they need isn't interrupted.

-Our Local Offer provides further information about the transition process.
+Our Special Educational Needs and Disability (SEND) Local Offer provides further information about the transition process.

 Share this page